MysteryPancake/Houdini-Fun/README.md

 <img src="./images/velocity_direction.png?raw=true" width="250">

-## Split vector magnitude and direction
+## Split vector length and direction

-Sometimes you need to change part of a vector but not the other, like to randomize velocity but inherit the magnitude.
-It's easy with rotation, but here's a more general approach:
+Sometimes you need to change part of a vector only, like to change the velocity direction without affecting the speed.

+Here's a general approach:

 ```js
 // Deconstruction